Lexogen-Tools/ARTIC_SARS-CoV-2/README.md

    - Features a showcase script and some resources on how one could perform analysis of the obtained data.

 ## Data analysis - an example workflow
 As mentioned above, the [example_workflow](https://github.com/Lexogen-Tools/ARTIC_SARS-CoV-2/example_workflow) folder contains an example script as well as serveral other resources that will make it easier to get you started with your data analysis.
-This script implements the follwowing steps and is based among others on tools and a workflow published by [Itokawa et. al 2020](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0239403).
+This script implements the following steps and is based among others on tools and a workflow published by [Itokawa et. al 2020](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0239403).

 ### The workflow
 The basic steps of the analysis are outlined below.
 There is no need for adapter trimming if you use Illumina sequencers.
-This is as the shortest amplicon should be 380 bp, while Illumina sequencers only allow paired-end sequencing up to 300 bp.
-The workflow does inlcude a position based primer trimming step though.
+This is because the shortest amplicon should be 380 bp, while Illumina sequencers only allow paired-end sequencing up to 300 bp.
+The workflow does include a position based primer trimming step though.
+If you are using our [unique dual indicies](https://www.lexogen.com/indexing/) for barcoding also check out our [demultiplexing tool](https://github.com/Lexogen-Tools/idemuxcpp).

 ![analysis workflow](Lexogen_SARS-CoV-2_Workflow-Data_Analysis.png)